Jessica Buchanan

-Jessica Eugenia Buchanan (formerly Santi, Vega, Brennan, Ford and Wentworth) is a fictional character on the ABC soap opera One Life to Live.
+Jessica Eugenia Buchanan (also Santi, Vega, Brennan, Ford and Wentworth) is a fictional character on the ABC soap opera One Life to Live.
 She is the daughter of Victoria Lord and Clint Buchanan.
 She is the fraternal twin sister of Natalie Buchanan, and is born on-screen in the episode first-run on September 23, 1986, with the birth year later revised to 1978.

 Casting

 Child actresses Jessica Azenberg, Janelle and Tamara DeMent, Alex and Brittany Smith, and Eliza Clark played the role since the character's introduction in 1986.
-Actress Erin Torpey played the role of adolescent to young adult Jessica from September 18, 1990, revising her birth year to 1978.
+Actress Erin Torpey played the role of adolescent to young adult Jessica from September 18, 1990, revising her birth year to 1980.
 In October 2002, Torpey announced her decision to end her 12-year run as Jessica in order to explore the other areas of her life.
 Torpey's last appearance as Jessica was on January 15, 2003.
-Torpey reappeared on the soap opera in 2008 for two episodes for the soap's 40th anniversary, where she played a vision of an older Megan Rappaport Buchanan, the baby that Jessica miscarried in 1999, during Jessica's mother, Victoria Lord's, visit to Heaven.
-Torpey later reappeared on the soap for one episode in September 2011 as Erin, a new colleague of Antonio Vega.
+Torpey reappeared on the soap opera in 2008 for two episodes for the soap's 40th anniversary, where she played a vision of an older Megan Buchanan, the baby that Jessica miscarried in 1999, during Jessica's mother, Victoria Lord's, visit to Heaven.
+Torpey later reappeared on the soap for one episode in September 2011 as Erin, a new colleague of Cristian Vega.